 Am I liable for unpaid bills on a company credit card?

-What to do if your name is on the card and your former company didn't pay the bill
+What to do if your name is on the card and your company isn't making payments

 Dear Your Business Credit,

 I worked for a business that had me open up a business credit card under my name and used the company SID (state identification ) number and also company name.
 He told me it will not directly affect my credit because it is under our company’s SID number, so if anything it will only damage the company credit.